ucfnchb/LoRa_Signal_Strength/README.md

 Signal Strength vs. Distance: RSSI values decrease as the distance from the gateway increases, with urban density significantly impacting effective range.

 ![v9](https://github.com/user-attachments/assets/ea477946-0427-430a-a697-d2aabbd0440a)

+#### This repository is designed to be a comprehensive resource for anyone looking to explore LoRa technology in urban environments.